FlowFuse/device-agent/README.md

 An example service file is provided [here](https://github.com/flowforge/flowforge-device-agent/tree/main/service).

-## Running the agent with the web admin enabled
+## Running the agent with the Web UI enabled

-The agent can be run with a web admin interface.
+The agent can be run with a Web UI interface.
 This is an optional feature and is not enabled by default.
-The web admin permits the user to view the current status of the agent and the Node-RED instances it is running.
+The UI permits the user to view the current status of the agent and the Node-RED instances it is running.
 It also permits the user to download a device configuration or a provisioning configuration file.

-To enable the web admin, use the `-w/--webmin` option.
+To enable the UI, use the `-w/--ui` option.
 This will start a web server on the specified host and port.
 The default host is `0.0.0.0` and the default port is `1879`.

-When enabling the web admin, a username and password must be provided with the `--webmin-user` and `--webmin-pass` options.
+When enabling the UI, a username and password must be provided with the `--ui-user` and `--ui-pass` options.

-The web admin will only be available for the duration specified by the `--webmin-runtime`.
+The UI will only be available for the duration specified by the `--ui-runtime`.
 By default this is 10 minutes.
-After this time, the web admin will be disabled.
+After this time, the web server will be disabled.
+The application must be restarted to re-enable the UI.
 You can set this to `0` to disable the timeout.
 This is not recommended.